mathewbushuru/authentication-kit/README.md

 ##### How it works

+This app uses token based authentication where we store the JSON Web  Token (JWT) clientside in the browser's local storage.
+The authentication/authorization process is listed below:

+- Client sends login data (username/email, password).
+- Server creates a JWT and returns it to client.
+- Client sends authenticated request with JWT in the header.
+I am using RTK Query to automatically inject the token into each request's headers if it exists as shown [here](./react-frontend/src/api/auth.ts).
+-  Server validates the JWT and returns the response

+The diagram below shows how we store and validate the password in the backend.

 ![howItWorks](./docs/how_it_works.jpg)

 A minor difference - the `salt` is not stored as a different column in the  database.
 It is stored in the hashedPassword column among other parameters as follows: